dipendermalik/PySpark-Linear-Regression-Modelling/README.md

 ## Conclusion

-The project demonstrates the power of PySpark for large-scale data processing and machine learning.
-Ensemble methods were found to be more effective for this regression task compared to simpler models.
+The project demonstrates the power of PySpark for large-scale data processing and machine learning. ensemble methods can offer additional robustness against overfitting and non-linear relationships, albeit sometimes at the cost of slightly higher prediction errors.

 ## References
 - [PySpark Documentation](https://spark.apache.org/docs/latest/api/python/)